benzitohhh/.live-packs/README.md

 # js2-mode

 from [Mooz](https://github.com/mooz/js2-mode/tree/emacs24)

-You may want to disable this (i.e. it's a bit heavyweight, do you really want syntax checking etc?)
+You may want to disable this as it's fairly heavyweight.
+Do you really want syntax checking etc?

 # javascript-mode snippets (for yasnippets)

 from [David Miller](https://github.com/davidmiller/yasnips/tree/development/javascript-mode)

-In etc/snippets/ , you may need to simlink js2-mode to js-mode
+In etc/snippets/, you may need to simlink js2-mode to js-mode.

+There's a nice piece explaining it all [here](http://blog.deadpansincerity.com/2011/05/setting-up-emacs-as-a-javascript-editing-environment-for-fun-and-profit/)

 # auto-complete-mode